ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Law-school_grads.txt.md

 want to do public interest law.
 We say, &#x27;Yeah, this is what I want to do, but I may have to work in a private firm and be a drone for a while.&quot;
-Jennifer Knight, a lawyer with <ignore  id='undefined'>Colorado</ignore> Legal Services who handles housing and other civil cases for the poor, is paying off roughly $80,000 in loans.
+Jennifer Knight, a lawyer with Colorado Legal Services who handles housing and other civil cases for the poor, is paying off roughly $80,000 in loans.
 And she received a scholarship that paid half her tuition at <geo  id='4945866'>Northeastern University</geo>&#x27;s law school in